-The INTEL algorithm \cite{liu2020sequential} combines the idea of GPTS modeling and BDEMM.
-It employs multiple weighted GPTS models together.
-The model weights are updated in the same way as shown in Eqns.(\ref{eqn:predictive_model_weight})-(\ref{eqn:posterior_model_weight}), while the model averaging operation is performed in terms of predictive distributions instead of point predictions.
-Specifically, each GPTS model yields a predictive Gaussian distribution of $\mathbf{x}_t$.
-Then a weighted generalization of the product of experts (POE) operation is used for combining those Gaussian distributions to generate the final prediction.
-In the setting of INTEL, the object to be predicted at time instance $t$, namely $\mathbf{x}_t$, is the upcoming data point of the next time instance, i.e., $\mathbf{y}_{t+1}$.
+The GPTS-based BDEMM method, also referred to as the INstant TEmporal structure Learning (INTEL) algorithm in \cite{liu2020sequential}, integrates the concepts of GPTS modeling and BDEMM.
+It utilizes multiple weighted GPTS models simultaneously.
+The model weights are updated in the same manner as described in Eqns.(\ref{eqn:predictive_model_weight})-(\ref{eqn:posterior_model_weight}).
+Nonetheless, instead of point predictions, the model averaging is performed based on predictive distributions.
+Specifically, each GPTS model generates a predictive Gaussian distribution of $\mathbf{x}_t$.
+A weighted generalization of the product of experts (POE) approach is then utilized to combine these Gaussian distributions and produce the final prediction.
+In the context of INTEL, the objective to be predicted at time step $t$, i.e. $\mathbf{x}_t$, corresponds to the upcoming data point for the subsequent time step, which is denoted by $\mathbf{y}_{t+1}$.

-Thanks to the elegant theoretical properties of Gaussian process (GP) (see details in \cite{williams2006gaussian}), for each GPTS model, say $\mathcal{M}_k$, one can bypass the definition of the state transition prior and the likelihood function to compute its marginal likelihood $p(\mathcal{M}_k|\mathbf{y}_{1:t})$ directly and analytically.
-Specifically, the GPTS model assumes that the observation $\mathbf{y}_t$ is Gaussian distributed as follows \cite{roberts2013gaussian}
+Due to the elegant theoretical properties of Gaussian processes (GPs) (see \cite{williams2006gaussian} for details), for each GPTS model, denoted as $\mathcal{M}_k$, one can directly and analytically compute its marginal likelihood $p(\mathcal{M}_k|\mathbf{y}_{1:t})$ without resorting to the definition of state transition prior and likelihood function.
+Specifically, the GPTS model posits that the observation $\mathbf{y}_t$ follows a Gaussian distribution, which is given by \cite{roberts2013gaussian}: